 To elect COBRA Continuation Coverage, complete and return the election form within 60 days of loss of coverage.

 COBRA Continuation coverage requires a monthly premium.
-COBRA premium rates are based on the type of coverage elected and the number of persons enrolled.
+COBRA premium rates are based on the type of coverage elected and the family members enrolled.
 The first payment must be received within 45 days from your election date.
 Subsequent payments are due on or prior to the first of the coverage month and will not be accepted after the last day of the month.

 Coverage terminates on the last day of the month in which your employment ends.
 You will be sent a COBRA notice and a Loss of Coverage letter.
 To elect COBRA coverage, follow the instructions noted above.
-Please keep the Loss of Coverage letter for your records.
+Keep the Loss of Coverage letter for your records.